Mallikarjuna00G/browserExtensions/README.md

     2. 1.1: Change the reading speed to know the reading time.
 3. [Eloquent Javascript decorator](./eloquentJSDecorator/): Extension to decorate the [https://eloquentjavascript.net/](https://eloquentjavascript.net/) webpages.
 For example, border for code blocks, highlight keywords in the sentences.
 And others....
 4. [GeeksForGeeks](./geeksForGeeks_ads/): Extension to remove aside and advertisement parts of the page.
+5. [freeCodeCamp](./forFreeCodeCamp/): Tries to reduce the font size of the texts on the pages.